Anna Livia (author)

-Anna Livia (born Anna Livia Julian Brawn; 13 November 1955 – 5 August 2007) was a lesbian feminist author and linguist, well known for her fiction and non-fiction regarding sexuality.
+Anna Livia (born Anna Livia Julian Brawn; 13 November 1955 – 7 August 2007) was a lesbian feminist author and linguist, well known for her fiction and non-fiction regarding sexuality.
 From 1999 until shortly before the time of her death she was a member of staff at University of California, Berkeley.

 Personal life and education

 Anna Livia was born on 13 November 1955, in Dublin, Ireland.
 She was born to Patrick St. John, a writer and film maker, and Dympna Brawn, a poet, and had two brothers and a sister.
 She was named after Julian of Norwich and Anna Livia Plurabelle, the character from James Joyce's novel Finnegans Wake.

 The family moved to Luanshya, Zambia in 1960, and then to Swaziland where she attended the Waterford Kamhlaba boarding school in Mbabane.
 In 1970, they moved to the United Kingdom.
 Livia attended the Rosa Bassett School in South London for her primary and secondary education.

 Livia graduated from the University College London in 1979 with a Bachelors of Arts in French with a minor in Italian.
 She also received a post-graduate certificate in education from UCL in 1981.

-In 1999, she had twins with her then-partner Jeannie Witkin; they eventually split up but continued to co-parent their children.
+In 1999, she had twins with her partner Jeannie Witkin; they eventually split up but continued to co-parent their children.
 At the time of her death, Livia's partner was Patti Roberts.

+Livia died suddenly of natural causes on 7 August 2007.